7MinSec/TCMLobbyBBQ/README.md

 # TCMLobbyBBQ - v1.1
 A script for Texas Chains Saw Massacre *PC players* to use to automatically join the queue again after lobby timeouts, network errors, etc.

+# WARNING!
+We've learned the tool has issues if you are not running at 2560x1440 resolution.
+We're [working on it](https://github.com/7MinSec/TCMLobbyBBQ/issues/15).

+---

 # Installation
 ### Install the pre-reqs:
 * Install [Python](https://www.python.org/downloads/windows/).
 This script was tested on 3.10.11.
 No idea if it will work on other versions!